The Preschool for All family application for 2023-24 is open!

 How is Preschool for All funded?

-Preschool for All is funded with a marginal personal income tax on the highest income earners in Multnomah County.
+Preschool for All is funded with a marginal personal income tax on the highest income earners who live or work in Multnomah County.
 This includes individuals with Oregon taxable income over $125,000 and for joint filers with Oregon taxable income over $200,000.
 Please visit this page for more detailed information for taxpayers and employers.

 I’d like to be on the Preschool for All Advisory Committee.
 How do I apply?

-The Advisory Committee seats are currently full.
-Committee members are appointed by the Multnomah County Chair and serve two year terms.
+Committee members are appointed by the Multnomah County Chair and serve two-year terms.
 Please visit the Advisory Committee webpage to learn more.

 How do I apply for a position with Preschool for All?